 This Gregory backpack has padded shoulder straps with a sternum strap, but that’s not the coolest thing about it.
 In fact, the coolest thing about it is that it’s waterproof.
 And it has a double-lined water-resistant bottom.
 So, you can rest assured that all your belongings will stay dry, no matter how hard it pours outside.

-The Osprey Quasar backpack is one of my all time favorites.
-It features a very functional and practical design, but it also look good.
+The Osprey Quasar backpack is one of my all-time favorites.
+It features a very functional and practical design, but it also looks good.
 And you can choose between 4 really cool colors, but the Brilliant Blue is definitely my favorite.

 Naturally, this backpack has a padded electronics sleeve, as well as a ton of different pockets.
-In fact, it features 4 exterior pockets, 2 interior zippered pocket and 7 interior slip pockets.
+In fact, it features 4 exterior pockets, 2 interior zippered pockets, and 7 interior slip pockets.
 Well if all of that doesn’t help you keep your stuff organized, I don’t know what will.

 In addition to all that, there are also elastic bungee cords on the very front of the backpack.
 They provide you with additional storage space, and they can even fit a helmet when you stretch them enough.
 I really like this feature because it kind of makes the function of the backpack convertible.
 That’s because we find bungee straps on hiking backpacks more often than on daypacks.

 All in all, the Quasar is a great backpack, but it’s neither the cheapest nor the sleekest out of the bunch.
 But, the ventilated mesh back panel and the sternum strap certainly make it one of the best-performing backpacks.

 How does a multi-functional 28-liter daypack for just over $50 sound?
 My guess is awesome.
 The Daylite plus (full review) is a very good and incredibly lightweight daypack that is just the right size for daily adventures.

 One really cool thing about this backpack is that it is fully compatible with almost all of Osprey’s travel backpacks.
 To be a bit more precise, it is compatible with the backpacks that feature a zip-off daypack, such as the Farpoint.